mcneel/developer.rhino3d.com/_guide_topics/general/developing_software_in_public.md

 ### Test

 When developers fix bugs and close issues, our internal testing staff makes sure the public build works correctly.
-We also rely on our customers to test WIP and Release Candidate builds
+We also rely on our customers to test WIP and Release Candidate builds.

 Testing happens before and after the next step: Publishing...